 A walkthrough that goes badly

-Typically, the buyer will do a final walk-through of the home shortly before closing.
+Typically, the buyer will do a final walk-through of the house shortly before closing.
 This may happen the day of closing, or in some cases the evening before.
-It simply allows the buyer one more opportunity to ensure that the place is in good condition, and that any requested updates or repairs have been made.
+It simply allows the buyer one more opportunity to ensure that the real estate is in good condition, and that any requested updates or repairs have been made.
+It’s not a bad idea to ask for proof of important requested inspections or repairs, such as new mold inspection results or a carpet cleaning receipt.

-But what if they haven’t been?
+But what if they haven’t done what they said?
 Or what if a new issue, like a plumbing leak, has arisen?
 Typically, there are some last-minute negotiations that can be made, such as the seller pitching in a few extra bucks to cover repair costs.
-If you’re working with an agent, they can provide further advice.
+If you’re working with an agent, they can provide further advice on the process of restoring the real estate property.

 The seller removes something they shouldn’t have

-Honestly, it’s typically unwise to let something like this derail the whole deal…and unless it’s a high-value item, you may want to just let it slide.
+Honestly, it’s typically unwise to let something like this derail the whole deal…and unless it’s a high-value item that’s really important to you, you may want to just let it slide.

-But the best approach of all is to make sure that these items are clearly covered in the contract, and that if there is a fixture you really have your eye on, you clarify that it’s part of the deal.
+But the best approach of all is to make sure that these items that are within the real estate are clearly covered in the final contract.
+If there is a fixture or item you really have your eye on, you clarify that it’s part of the deal.
+When you sign the title you’ll have the ownership of the property specified and then it’s all yours.

 The mortgage isn’t approved